 Challenge #3: Unauthorised cars in the FASTag lanes

 It is not uncommon for drivers to wait for their turns longer than expected in FASTag lanes due to vehicles without FASTag falling in the queue.
-This increases their wait time significantly.
+This increases their wait time significantly, which is one of the major FASTag problems faced by many.
 Moreover, drivers feel that this defeats the entire purpose of ETC and designated lanes.

 Solution #3: There need to be stringent measures to ensure that the entry way into the designated FASTag lanes also has a scanner.
 This scanner will be the means to detect the card securely attached on the windscreen of vehicles.
 This will ensure that entry is allowed only to automobiles that have FASTag.
 And when these measures are in place, the user satisfaction and time saving opportunities will grow manifold.